richardyan93/datajoint-hillman/README.md

 # datajoint-hillman
-Datajoint pipelines and code for the Hillman lab.
+Datajoint pipelines and code for the Hillman lab (SCAPE Team).